 Here’s everything you need to know, including:

-- When to expect to get your period after pregnancy
+- When should you expect to get your period after pregnancy?

-- How to tell the difference between postpartum bleeding and your period
+- What’s the difference between postpartum bleeding and your period?

-- And natural ways to regulate your menstrual cycle
+- What are some natural ways to regulate your menstrual cycle?

 When Can You Expect to Get Your Period After Pregnancy?